cityu-hall2/Workshop2-Spider-on-Python/README.md

 A series of idea: request and response, header, exception handling,javascript rendering, regular expression, BeautifulSoup4 modules, which make up the basic framework of a crawler would be introduced in the ipython notebook

+A basic knowledge in Python is needed and highly recommended to understand the content of this workshop.
+If you want to review on our previous workshop -- "Python Introduction", please go to "https://goo.gl/KxUzRf"

 Requirements:
 Several modules would be needed to run this script.
 a. re